Katelin Talbert

-Katelin Shawne Talbert (born October 9, 1998) is an American professional soccer player who plays as a goalkeeper.
+Katelin Shawne Talbert (born October 9, 1998) is an American professional soccer player who plays as a goalkeeper for Northern Super League club Calgary Wild FC.

 Early life

 Talbert grew up in Sacramento, California, where she attended Rio Americano High School and played on the soccer team.
 She then went on to play goalkeeper for Humboldt State Lumberjacks from 2016 to 2020.

 College career

 During her career at HSU, she started in 37 of the 38 matches she played.
 She played in over 3,460 minutes in goal posting a 1.24 goals against average.
 Talbert gave up 48 goals and recorded 179 saves for a .793 saves percentage.
 In 2017, Talbert earned a California Collegiate Athletic Association All-Conference honorable mention for her 1.08 goals against average while recording 76 saves and six wins.
 In 2019, Talbert earned Pac North All-Conference honors and in 2020 she was named Pac North Defensive Player of the Year.
 Talbert had eight shutouts in goal during her career at Humboldt State.
 As a student-athlete Talbert made the Humboldt State Academic Deans List in 2020.
-She graduated from Humboldt State with a Bachelor of Science degree in Wildlife.
+She graduated from Cal Poly Humboldt with a Bachelor of Science degree in Wildlife Conservation and Management.